stormpath/stormpath-dotnet-documentation/docs/quickstart.rst

 Quickstart
 ==========

 This section walks you through adding Stormpath to a new |framework| project.
-By the end of this short page you'll have working login and registration features added to your application!
+By the end of this short tutorial you'll have working login and registration features added to your application!

 Create a Stormpath Account